Earle says while that might be true, there are good reasons, given the province's geography and demographics.

 Logically, then, the provinces shouldn't have roughly the same number of public servants per thousand population.
 But they do, as the AIMS study shows.

 And that's where Jerry is wrong.

-Besides, in Newfoundland and Labrador, overwhelming majority of the people on the public payroll on in Sty.
-John's even though St. John's is not home to the majority of the citizens of the province.
+Besides, in Newfoundland and Labrador, the overwhelming majority of the people on the public payroll are in St. John's even though St. John's is not home to the majority of the citizens of the province.
 Oh yeah, and being a fairly compact little space, that sort of blows Jerry's idea all to hell that we need more file clerks because people live in Nain and Nain is a heckuva long way from St. John's.